Birbhum district: Literacy and education

 According to the 2011 census Birbhum district had a literacy rate of 70.9%. up from 62.16% in 2001.
 In 1951 census, the literacy rate was 17.74%.
 It increased to 48.56% in 1991.

 The growth of literacy in the last decade of the twentieth century was particularly remarkable with special emphasis on the eradication of illiteracy.
 While it is feared that Birbhum may not be able to fulfill the national objective of sending all children in the age group 6–14 years to school by 2010, efforts are on in that direction.

 The district has 127 libraries supported by the government, one private library and one district library.

 Sports

 One of the most popular outdoor sports in the villages of Birbhum used to be danguli (literal meaning "ball and stick").
 However, in recent times cricket has replaced some of its popularity.
+A major cricket event named as: Dream Gold Cup is organised in Labpur every year in the month of January.
+Cricket teams from all over the state comes for participation.
+It is played in the Stadium field in Sasthinagar.
 A sport that can be played outdoors and indoors and is popular among children is marbles, which involves projecting a striker bead with fingers to hit an ensemble of black or green glass beads.

 In addition to cricket, the other most popular outdoor sports of this district are football and kabadi and volleyball.